knative/docs/docs/developer/eventing/custom-event-source/containersource/README.md

 You can develop a container image by using any language, and can build and publish your image by using any tools you like.
 The following are some basic guidelines:

-- The container image must have a `main` method.
-- The `main` method accepts parameters from arguments and environment variables.
 - Two environments variables are injected by the ContainerSource controller; `K_SINK` and `K_CE_OVERRIDES`, resolved from `spec.sink` and `spec.ceOverrides` respectively.
 - The event messages are sent to the sink URI specified in `K_SINK`.
-The message can be any format; however, [CloudEvents](https://github.com/cloudevents/spec/blob/master/spec.md#design-goals) format is recommended.
+The message must be sent as a POST in [CloudEvents HTTP format](https://github.com/cloudevents/spec/blob/v1.0.1/http-protocol-binding.md).

 ## Create a ContainerSource object